 Lately, I have been reading about the web of associations among weaving, oral poetry, and rituals (festival and funeral) in ancient Greece, as traced across vase images, Homeric narrative, and the structure of language.
-These associations are so intricate that it has been a struggle to wrap my head around it, to be honest.
-It makes me wonder how much we can ever truly understand about the inner lives of people who are operating in such a different reality from ours, within a different web of meanings, expectations, intuitive understandings.
+These associations are so intricate that it has been a struggle to wrap my head around it.
+It makes me wonder how much we can ever truly understand about the inner lives of people who are operating in such a different daily reality from our own, within a different web of meanings, expectations, intuitive understandings.

-One thing this has me thinking about is a passage from the Odyssey that I’ve found especially intriguing for a long time:
+One thing (among many) this has me thinking about is a passage from the Odyssey that I’ve found especially intriguing for a long time:

 “Penelope went back inside the house, in amazement, for she laid the serious words of her son deep away in her spirit.”
 1.360, Lattimore translation

 What has amazed Penelope, and what is she wondering about?

 I am intrigued.
 At this point in the narrative, Penelope has come down from her room to ask Phemios to stop singing his sad song about the Achaeans’ disastrous homecomings, and Telemachus has told her not to “begrudge” the poet the song of his choosing since poets are not to blame for the songs they sing: Outcomes are the will of Zeus.
 And anyway, Odysseus is not the only Trojan war hero to lose his homecoming.
 Telemachus then instructs Penelope to harden her heart, consent to hear the song, and return to her loom and distaff.